Analog vs Digital Two-Way Radios

-Standard analog radio is going to decrease in signal the closer you get towards its maximum range, at which point, all you hear is white noise.
-On the other hand, digital radio is going to remain much more consistent in sound quality regardless of the distance to or from the maximum range.
+A standard analog radio is going to decrease in signal the closer you get towards its maximum range, at which point, all you hear is white noise.
+On the other hand, a digital radio is going to remain much more consistent in sound quality regardless of distance to or from the maximum range.

 An analog radio and digital radio with the same transmission power radio will transmit over the same distance, the digital radio will remain loud and clear all the way to the end of the covered area whereas the analog radio will gradually fade towards the end of the covered area.

 With the use of repeaters, the range of digital radios can extend for hundreds of miles, and even without repeaters they are far superior in range to analog radios.
 Analog radios have continuously rotating channel selector switches that can support up to 128 channels.
 Unlike analog, digital transmissions can be in any form such as voice or data.